mezzomondo/sghh-zip/README.md

 ```haskell
 map :: (a -> b) -> [a] -> [b]
 ```
 when we are using structures other that List.
-The pattern is the same: apply a function to elements that lives inside a structure.
+The pattern is the same: apply a function to elements that live inside a structure.
 So it could be something like:
 ```haskell
 absolutePaths <- fmap (map (dir </>)) (getDirectoryContents dir)
 ```